TheMarlboroMan/tile_editor/README.md

 ## TODO

-- click to select object
-- move selected object with arrows
+- move selected object with arrows (use lalt for fine movement)
-- change properties of object (use the properties on the object)
-- delete selected object
-- sort objects on save
+- sort objects on save (as done with the things, of course).
+- show current selected thing info in HUD.
-- edit layer properties (set, id, alpha), send a ptr to the layer and be done.
+- edit layer properties (set, id, alpha), duplicate the controller, stuff might change later.
-- add new layer
-- delete layer
-- reorder layers
 - poly layers could have winding and allow concave / convex / all properties
 - add poly
 - select poly